RCPsych Wales - Mental health inequalities in Wales

 As well as targets set locally, there also has to be targets set nationally and internationally.

 Above all decision makers must remember that when it comes to poverty - there is no health without mental health.

 - Professor Rob Poole is a consultant psychiatrist and fellow of the Royal College of Psychiatrists.

-- This article was written for The National and issued on the 4th October.
+- This article was written for The National (website now closed down) and issued on 4 October.